torashad99/pointsWebService/README.md

 # pointsWebService

-Web service to manage points for a rewards company/
+Web service to manage points for a rewards company

 ## Instructions